Intern Volunteer FAQ !

 - Brain Work.
 These projects are a core part of our community identity.
 Our ideal longer term Intern Community Members should have at least some interest in them.
 We have had very brainy people who have worked on our websites but are not great at heart or body work.
 Every person has their specialty.
 We only ask that Intern applicants be a little open to learning a bit about the other specialties.

-Younger people tend to be more idealistic, but there are many older people who have not yet given up their dreams of making the world a better place.
+Younger people tend to be more idealistic, but there are many mature adults who have not yet given up their dreams of making the world a better place.
 We want those people!

 a) Are you able to follow instructions and feedback from someone who is younger than you?
 Older people bring age and experience but can sometimes be condescending to younger folks because of those same traits.
 Most of our volunteers and Interns are in the age range of 18-40.
 This has been a challenge for some older volunteers who resent being given instructions by someone younger.